Flow-Launcher/Flow.Launcher/README.md

 - Search everything from applications, files, bookmarks, YouTube, Twitter and more.
 All from the comfort of your keyboard without ever touching the mouse.
 - Search for file contents.
-- Support search using environment variable paths
+- Support search using environment variable paths.
 - Run batch and PowerShell commands as Administrator or a different user.
 - Support languages from Chinese to Italian and more.
 - Support wide range of plugins.
-- Prioritise the order of each plugin's results
+- Prioritise the order of each plugin's results.
-- Save file or folder locations for quick access
+- Save file or folder locations for quick access.
 - Fully portable.

 [<img width="12px" src="https://user-images.githubusercontent.com/26427004/104119722-9033c600-5385-11eb-9d57-4c376862fd36.png"> **SOFTPEDIA EDITOR'S PICK**](https://www.softpedia.com/get/System/Launchers-Shutdown-Tools/Flow-Launcher.shtml)